xd009642/tarpaulin/README.md

 - **CARGO_PKG_VERSION**   - _From Cargo.toml_
 - **LLVM_PROFILE_FILE**   - _Used for LLVM coverage_

-**Cargo Limitations**
+### Cargo Limitations

 Since tarpaulin is a custom Cargo sub-command, the regular Cargo environment has been constructed by tarpaulin.

 In order for tarpaulin to construct the Cargo environment correctly, tarpaulin needs to find Cargo.toml by either:
 - Using *--root* or *--manifest-path* or
-- By invoking cargo from the current working directory holding the Cargo.toml manifest or
+- By invoking Cargo from the current working directory within the project holding Cargo.toml manifest or
-- By invoking cargo from a child directory under the parent holding the Cargo.toml
+- By invoking Cargo from a sub-directory within the project

 If Cargo does not find any Cargo.toml from using either of above methods the run will error "cargo metadata" and exit.